Olav Bjortomt

-Stein Olav Bjortomt (pronounced Bortom) (born 13 December 1978 in Eastbourne) is an English international quiz player, four-time world champion (2003, 2015, 2018, 2019) and three time individual European champion (2010, 2014, 2015).
-He is the star player of the world's most successful quizzing clubs, Broken Hearts, with which he has won several European championships.
-He writes questions for University Challenge and The Chase.
+Stein Olav Bjortomt (pronounced Bortom) (born 13 December 1978 in Eastbourne) is an English international quiz player, four-time world champion (2003, 2015, 2018, 2019) and three-time individual European champion (2010, 2014, 2015).
+He is a player in one of the world's most successful quizzing teams, Broken Hearts, with which he has won several European championships.

+He is of Norwegian and Filipino descent and writes questions for University Challenge and The Chase.

 In contrast to the other two full-time professionals of Team England Pat Gibson and Kevin Ashman he has not done as well both in domestic competitions, with only a second place in the individual British championships 2007 to his credit (though he has won the pairs competition) and as a TV candidate, a second place in the Fifteen to One series of 2002 being his best result.
-He is of Norwegian and Filipino descent.

 National and international titles

 He was the winner of the inaugural 2003 individual World Quizzing Championships, when it was a fledgling event with then only 45 participants (now in the thousands) but won a second title in 2015.
 In 2009 he won three out of four possible European titles and was runner-up behind Kevin Ashman in the singles to become the most successful participant.

 Time Out described him in 2006 as a "former child quiz prodigy and a rising star of the quiz world".